sql-de-lite is an interface to SQLite 3 for CHICKEN.

 export CSC_OPTIONS="-I$HOME/local/include -L$HOME/local/lib" chicken-install sql-de-lite

-If you want to use your own built-in library, retrieve the egg source, download the SQLite amalgamation zip file or tarball, then extract it into sqlite3/ inside the egg directory.
+If you want to use your own built-in library, retrieve the egg source, download the SQLite amalgamation zip file or tarball, then extract its files into sqlite3/ inside the egg source.

 Currently, there is no way to override the compilation options to SQLite3 from chicken-install.
-If you need to do so, edit the sql-de-lite.setup file.
+If you need to do so, edit the sql-de-lite.setup or sql-de-lite.egg file.

 The low-level interface maps closely to the underlying library API.
 It may be used in tandem with or instead of the high-level API as desired.